Call for External Governor Nominations: 2026-2028

 Our campuses reside on the treaty lands of the Mississaugas of the Credit and lands that the Anishinaabe, Hodinohso:ni, Lūnaapéewak and Wendat peoples have inhabited for centuries.
 We understand that these lands are connected by the Dish with One Spoon Wampum and continue to be home to diverse communities of First Nations, Inuit and Métis Peoples.
 Acknowledging the land reminds us of our commitment to reconciliation with Indigenous peoples and lands.

-Commitment to Equity, Diversity and Inclusion (EDI)
+Commitment to Indigenization, Equity, Diversity, Inclusion and Accesibility (IEDIA)

 Competencies

-For each of the above, experience and understanding in the context of broader public sector organizations will be an asset.
-Experience in fundraising, as well as international experience and an ability to link with and understand global context will also be considered assets.
-Governor’s need not have experience within any specific sector or industry.
-The Board seeks experience from a diverse range of sectors.
+For each of the above-listed competencies, experience with and an understanding of the context of broader public sector organizations will be an asset.
+Experience in fundraising, as well as international experience and an ability to link with and understand a global context will also be considered assets.

 Additional Considerations

-The Board of Governors’ overriding consideration in identifying and confirming individuals to serve as Governors is credibility, experience, and ability to serve in relation to the governance needs of the University.
+The Board of Governors’ overriding consideration in identifying and confirming individuals to serve as Governors is credibility, experience, and an ability to serve in relation to the governance needs of the University.
 All candidates must possess the qualifications, experience and commitment required to govern an institution of the size, complexity and reputation of the University of Guelph and should reflect the diversity of the communities served by the University.

 Submission of Nominations